Sodankylä: The old church

-The old church is one of the oldest churches in Lapland.
+The old church of Sodankylä is one of the oldest churches in Lapland.
 The church was built in 1689 for the people of Middle Lapland.
 It was restored in 1926, and the shingles and the boarding were re-done between 1991 and 1995 by the National Board of Antiquities and Historical Monuments.
 The church is still open at summer time.

 The statue "A reindeer and a Lapp"

 Sculptor Ensio Seppänen designed this statue in 1970, located in the center of Sodankylä.
 The bronze statue presents reindeer husbandry, which still is one of the most important trades in Sodankylä.

 Tankavaara Gold Museum

 The International Gold Museum of Tankavaara presents the history of Finnish gold, as well as the history of the world's major gold rushes.
 A display called Golden world, tells the story of gold in more than 20 countries.
 The outdoor museum is housed within several historic buildings and the courtyard is decorated with a large bronze statue of a gold prospector, by the artist professor Ensio Seppänen.
 The museum's stone and mineral collection has more than 2500 samples on display from around the world.